jkmrto/website/content/posts/docker-with-erlang-distributed.md

     parent: tutorials
 next: /tutorials/github-pages-blog
 prev: /tutorials/automated-deployments
-title: Docker with Erlang Distributed
+title: Erlang distributed with docker and libcluster.
-description: This tutorial will show you how to create a simple theme in Hugo.
+description: Docker, Erlang, Libcluster.
 weight: 10
 ---

-# Intro
+# Motivation

 Last days I have been diving a little into the wonderful world of Erlang distributed.
 Elixir, has some built-in constructs for distributed systems which make it easier to distribute systems in comparison with other programming paradigms.